maxtherocket/presentation-brain-hacks/brain-hacks.md

 ^ Don't try to multitask, you can't do it!

-^ A constanct distraction from phone and emails will drop your IQ by 10 points, similar effect to what you get from missing a night of sleep
+^ A constanct distraction from phone and emails will drop your IQ by 10 points

 ^ When we switch our attention between different activities, our brain is unable to function effectively.
 This in turn causes us to make thoughtless mistakes, or forget and misplace things.